Chemical Warfare Brigade: Amy Willard

-Amy is a thirty-three-year-old agent for the Federal Bureau of Investigation, although you'd never imagine her to be a day over twenty-two; she had always wanted to work in law enforcement.
-Her parents had always expected her to go to law school, just like her father and two of her brothers, but she had other ideas.
-Amy had never been the same since she had seen Silence of the Lambs so many years ago.
-After graduating after just seven semesters at Georgetown, she went to the FBI training center.
+Amy is a thirty-three-year-old agent for the Federal Bureau of Investigation who looks much younger than she is.
+Amy had always wanted to go into law enforcement.
+After graduating from Georgetown, she went to the FBI training center.
 She graduated from the training program six years earlier and qualified for undercover work when she was twenty-five.
-After spending two six-month stints living in college dormitories in similar drug stints, she was transferred to her third undercover job at the local university, where it was believed that a young man had immersed himself in a large operation of producing and distributing amphetamines.
-In her second month at the school, under the alias of Shelby Rose, her investigation had ended her up at Albert Lai's compound for an all-night party, where rumor had it, several ounces of the unnamed drug was going to be transferred from one person to another.
-It was at this party that she became curious that something larger than they suspected was going on in the area.
-The drug ring seemed to have links to several other major metropolitan areas, and she suspected possible mafia ties.
-It seemed that hanging around at the compound-Bert was a sucker for having young college girls at the house-would be in her best interest.
+Amy works on undercover operations involving the illegal use of drugs.
+On one such operation, she was sent to the local university, where it was believed that a young man had gotten involved in a large operation that produced and distributed amphetamines.
+In her second month at the school, under the alias of Shelby Rose, Amy attended a party at Albert Lai's compound, where rumor had it, several ounces of the drug were going to be transferred from one person to another.
+It was at this party that she began to realize there was something larger going on than she has previously suspected.
+The drug ring she was investigating seemed to have links to several other major metropolitan areas, and she suspected possible mafia ties.
+Amy thought that hanging around at Bert’s place would be in her best interest.